Tina Spears

 Tina L. Spears (born 1976) is an American politician and a Democratic member of the Rhode Island House of Representatives representing District 36 since January 2023.

 Political career

 Spears was first elected to the Rhode Island House of Representatives in 2023, following the retirement of former House Minority Leader Blake Filippi.
-Spears defeated John Pacheco III be a margin of over 20% in the general election.
+Spears defeated John Pacheco III by a margin of over 20% in the general election.

 Spears serves on the House Environment and Natural Resources Committee and the House Municipal Government and Housing Committee.

 Personal life

 Spears is named after Tina Louise who played Ginger Grant on the television show Gilligan's Island.